Amazon Data Engineer Interview Guide

 Write a query that identifies customers whose monthly spend increased for 3 consecutive months.

 Aggregate orders to monthly spend per customer.
 Use LAG to compare each month to the previous month.
 Flag months where spend increased.
 Then use the consecutive-group technique (ROW_NUMBER minus month_number) to find streaks.
 Filter for streaks of length 3 or more.
-The interviewer will probe how you handle months with no orders (do you treat them as zero spend or skip them?) and whether you use a date spine.
+Handle months with no orders by treating them as zero spend or skipping them.

 Design a real-time pipeline that detects and flags potentially fraudulent seller listings within 5 minutes of creation.

 Ingest new listing events from a Kinesis stream.
 A Flink or Spark Streaming job applies rule-based checks (price anomalies, keyword patterns, seller history) and ML model scores in real time.
 Flagged listings go to a review queue and are hidden from search results until reviewed.
 Store raw events in S3 for model retraining.
-Discuss the tradeoff between false positives (blocking legitimate sellers) and false negatives (letting fraud through).
+Discuss the tradeoff between false positives and false negatives.
 Address how the system handles spikes during Prime Day.

 Tell me about a time you took ownership of a data quality issue that was not technically your responsibility.

 Use STAR format.
-Describe the situation: a downstream team reported incorrect numbers, the source was an upstream pipeline owned by another team.
+Describe a situation where a downstream team reported incorrect numbers, the source was an upstream pipeline owned by another team.
 Explain how you dug in (Dive Deep), identified the root cause, built a fix or workaround, and coordinated with the owning team.
-Quantify the impact: 'The incorrect data affected 12% of weekly reports for 3 weeks before I caught it.'
+Quantify the impact.
 Show that you did not wait for someone else to fix it (Ownership) and communicated transparently about the scope of the issue (Earn Trust).

 Write a function that processes a stream of order events and detects duplicate orders.
 Two orders are duplicates if they have the same customer_id, product_id, and were placed within 60 seconds of each other.